shwezr/LabelConnector/README.md

 \
 \
-Click free DAG space, or any Node you want, and hit **F8** to set a new connection.
+Click free DAG space, or any Node you want, and hit **A** to set a new connection.

 ![Create Connection 01](./.pictures/LabelConnectorConnection01.png)